 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 18/2100Z to 19/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 3 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 18/2100Z to 19/2100Z: Solar activity has been at low levels for the past 24 hours.
+The largest solar event of the period was a C3 event observed at 19/0137Z.
+There are currently 1 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (20 Aug, 21 Aug, 22 Aug).
+Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one, two, and three (20 Aug, 21 Aug, 22 Aug).

 IIA.
-Geophysical Activity Summary 18/2100Z to 19/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 391 km/s at 18/2316Z.
-Total IMF reached 6 nT at 19/1935Z.
-The maximum southward component of Bz reached -4 nT at 19/1405Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 230 pfu.
+Geophysical Activity Summary 18/2100Z to 19/2100Z: The geomagnetic field has been at unsettled to minor storm levels for the past 24 hours.
+Solar wind speed reached a peak of 814 km/s at 19/1630Z.
+Total IMF reached 7 nT at 19/0624Z.
+The maximum southward component of Bz reached -7 nT at 19/0709Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 8118 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (20 Aug), quiet to unsettled levels on day two (21 Aug) and quiet levels on day three (22 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to minor storm levels on day one (20 Aug) and quiet to active levels on days two and three (21 Aug, 22 Aug).